grepdisc/communitycanvases/_pages/earthday2025.md

 {% comment %}
 ## List of Completed Cleanups that participated in WNY Trash Mobs' Earth Day Clean Up Challenge 2024

+Thank you to everyone who participated in WNY Trash Mobs' Earth Day Clean Up Challenge 2024 in any capacity.
+We reviewed the amazing photos and assigned prizes.
+We have delivered prizes to many of the teams and people who tagged us or emailed photos.
+Thank you for inspiring your neighbors to care to clean!

 Here is a partial list of registered cleanups from 2024.